hseera/aws-python-utilities/README.md

 ## 2: Update DynamoDB Insights
 ![index](https://github.com/hseera/aws-python-utilities/blob/main/images/dynamodb-insights.png)

 This simple utility allows you to enable or disable dynamodb contributor insights.
-Pass the table name in the script for which you want contributer insights enabled or disabled.
+Pass the table name in the script for which you want contributor insights enabled or disabled.
 Contributor Insights helps you identify which dynamodb partition is highly accessed.
 It is useful for DynamoDB table RCA.

 ### Prerequisites